 - Wide variety of content for kids

-- Free if a Prime member
+- Service is free if a Prime member

 - Optional free trials for Prime and channel add-ons